Finding plumes at Europa is an exciting prospect, but scientists warn it’ll be tricky, even from up close.

-Because it’s much closer to Jupiter than Enceladus is to Saturn, more heat is generated at Europa from friction produced as it circles its host planet.
+Because of Europa’s elliptical orbit, which sometimes brings it closer and sometimes farther away from Jupiter, plus Jupiter’s immense gravitational pull, more heat is generated in Europa from friction as it circles its host planet.
 Given that internal heat stimulates geological activity on rocky worlds, Europa is expected to have more extensive geology than Enceladus.
 Some scientists predict that Europa has plate tectonics that shift and recycle the icy blocks making up the moon’s surface.
 If so, Europa could be circulating nutrients produced on the surface by radiation from Jupiter, such as oxygen, to pockets of liquid in the ice shell or perhaps to the ocean itself.
 Through Europa Clipper, scientists will have a chance to test some of their predictions by analyzing the chemical makeup of plumes or the traces they may leave on the surface.

 Scientists warn that Europan plumes, even if they’re there, could be hard to detect even from up close.
 They may be sporadic, and they may be small and thin, given that Europa’s gravity, which is much stronger than Enceladus’, likely would keep these water plumes close to the surface.
 That’s a drastic departure from Enceladus’ spectacular vapor column: It’s always on and bigger than the moon itself, spraying icy particles hundreds of miles above the surface.
 “Even if they’re there, Europa’s plumes may not be that photogenic,” Hedman said.